mslonik/Hotstrings/README.md

 - one triggering abbreviation can call several different text strings of your choice;

     *chosen from menu*;
-- graphical overview of existing hotstrings with search capabilities;
+- overview of existing hotstrings with search capabilities;
 - definitions of hotstrings are stored in .csv files, as many, as you like;

     *each file can contain hotstring belonging to specific category, e.g. emojis, physical symbols, first and second names etc.*;
 - undoing of hotstrings;

     *conversion of last entered hotstring again into triggering abbreviation*;
-- runs on Microsoft Windows family operating systems;

 - written in AutoHotkey script language but does not require this language interpreter to be installed and can be run standalone thanks to .exe file;

     *nevertheless installation of [AutoHotkey][] is greatly adviced).*